kevinlondon/kevinlondon.github.io/src/content/blog/2025-06-12-ai-prisoners-dilemma.md

 ## The AI Ratchet

 Once you're on the AI path, it feels inevitable.
 GitHub Copilot arrived in my life, and suddenly I was writing maybe 70-80% of my code while AI handled boilerplate and common patterns.
 A year later, with VSCode and agent selection, I was down to 50-60% human contribution.
 Now I'm at around 30%.
-I know this sounds hard to believe!

 I still read, review, and own every line, but I'm not the one typing most of it anymore.
+The 30% I do write is higher-leverage: architectural decisions, tricky logic, and directing.
+Basically, the parts that benefit from taste and experience.
+(And I argue with the LLM until the other 70% meets my quality bar.)

 I wrote about [building a game with AI recently](/2025/06/04/building-game-with-ai/) where I barely wrote any code.
 My role is changing from musician to conductor.

 I can see a near future (perhaps 1-2 years away) where I'm not writing code in an editor at all, and rather managing teams of AI agents that implement what I describe.